Here’s how to make yummy blackened chicken tenders in a skillet in 30 minutes or less for a healthy, high protein low carb entree.

 This skillet blackening technique is one of the easiest, most flavorful ways I’ve found to cook chicken tenders.
-There is no marinating required, and the tenders can go from fridge or freezer to the table in less than half an hour.
+There is no marinating required, and the tenders are literally loaded with flavor.
+Even better, they are a healthy way to add protein to lunch or dinner.

-Please let me know if you try these, and send any ideas, tweaks or suggestions my way!!!
-As always, thanks so much for stopping by!
+Please let me know if you try the seasoning or the tenders; leave comments below!
+As always, thanks so much for stopping by.
 Be blessed, and stay savvy!!!

 Serving Size: 1